 Institutions that receive NIH funding for any research involving recombinant or synthetic nucleic acids must comply with the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH r/s NA Guidelines).
 Here at UCH, we commonly abbreviate this title to NIH r/s NA Guidelines.
-You can read the full document or The Guidelines Explained.
+You can read the full document.

 The Biosafety in Microbiological and Biomedical Laboratories (BMBL), published by the CDC’s Office of Safety, Health, and Environment in conjuction with the NIH, is considered the national standard to promote the safety and health of laboratory workers.
 It covers the basic principles of biosafety, biocontainment, and provides detailed information on working safely with various pathogens, toxins, and other biohazards.
 Please take the time to review the BMBL and promote a culture of safety in your laboratory.